“Nearly perfect, the Apple Watch Series 5 is the best smartwatch you can wear right now.”

 The Noise app is an interesting continuation of Apple’s commitment to health.
 It will warn you when you’re in a loud environment, and how continued exposure to the sound could damage your hearing.
 The app measured around 74 decibels in a busy pub and will provide a warning when sound levels reach 100 dB.
 It’s one of those features that isn’t instantly helpful but provides an extra level of awareness regarding your surroundings.

 The Apple Watch and WatchOS 6 work so well together, with excellent performance and a simple quick-to-learn user experience, it puts all other wearable platforms to shame.
 It’s also fun to use.
 I love the haptic feedback, which is impressively tactile against your wrist or finger, and using the Digital Crown to zoom in and out of the app screen still looks great even after all this time.
 It’s all so cohesive and smart.

-It’s not without problems though.
-When the Watch face sleeps over a viewed notification or an app like the new Compass, the background blurs and the time is shown in the top right-hand corner.
+It’s not without problems, though.
+When the watch face sleeps over a viewed notification or an app like the new Compass, the background blurs and the time is shown in the top right-hand corner.
 It’s not attractive.
 Waking the watch and performing your first task does demand a little patience, as you need to pause for a second before interacting with the screen after tapping the display.
 It’s the only time the software is slow.

-All this is available elsewhere, but where Apple succeeds is the comprehensive picture it builds up of your health over time, and the supplementary tracking that has actually saved lives.
+All this is available elsewhere, but where Apple stands out is the comprehensive picture it builds of your health over time, and the supplementary tracking that has actually saved lives.
 It all adds up to a strong reason to continue wearing the Apple Watch, and that’s not something you can say about any other smartwatch.
 The longer you wear it, the more information is gathered, and the more trends become apparent, helping you change your lifestyle for the better.